GoPro cameras are infamous for their poor battery capacity. But how long do GoPro batteries last exactly? This article answers that question and more.

 Typically you can charge a GoPro camera while in use with an external power source, such as a power bank.
 However, you cannot charge some models while you are actually recording video.
 Charging will only resume once you stop recording.

 GoPro batteries can last you for an hour or two, depending on a lot of factors.
 These include the features and the video mode you are using.
 So if you want to extend the battery life of your GoPro action camera, avoid enabling all features and using high resolutions.
-You might also want to invest in GoPro accessories for continuous shooting that can last you throughout the day.
+You might also want to invest in GoPro accessories like memory cards for continuous shooting that can last you throughout the day.